 HCB — in general, processes leading to PCDD/F formation also lead to emissions of HCB but emission factors for combustion are very uncertain.

-PAH — emissions of polycyclic aromatic hydrocarbons results from incomplete (intermediate) conversion of fuels.
+PAH — emissions of polycyclic aromatic hydrocarbons result from incomplete (intermediate) conversion of fuels.
 Emissions of PAH depend on the combustion process, particularly on the temperature (too low temperature favourably increases their emission), the residence time in the reaction zone and the availability of oxygen.

 CO — carbon monoxide is found in gas combustion products of all carbonaceous fuels, as an intermediate product of the combustion process and in particular for under-stoichiometric conditions.
 CO is the most important intermediate product of fuel conversion to CO2; it is oxidized to CO2 under appropriate temperature and oxygen availability.
 Thus, CO can be considered as a good indicator of the combustion quality.
 The mechanisms of CO formation, thermal-NO, NMVOC and PAH are, in general, similarly influenced by the combustion conditions.